- What is needed to be done in order for a student to graduate?

 Note: Liberal Studies and College of Agricultural Sciences and Technology majors must submit a major approval form before their applications will be processed.
 Students must contact their major advisors for more details.

-For specific details, refer students to the Evaluations Office, Joyal Administration Building, Room 115.
+For specific details, refer students to the Degree Advising Office, Joyal Administration Building, Room 115.

 Students can still participate in Commencement if they have not completed all of their degree requirements as long as they meet the following criteria: